Contact

 7 Things I Wish I'd Known When I First Started Quilting

-It’s been over 20 years since I first purchased some ugly fabric and inadequate supplies in a quest to make my first quilt.
+It’s been over 25 years since I first bought some ugly fabric and inadequate supplies in a quest to make my first quilt.
 While that first quilt was a technical and aesthetic disaster, I was hooked and started learning everything I could about quilting.
 While I was soaking up as much information as I could, there were obviously some things I didn’t quite learn as early as I would have liked.

 Buy the Good Fabric & Thread

-I started going to local quilt shops and carefully choosing high-quality fabrics that really called out to me.
-I was less interested in building my stash and more in getting good stuff that would last a while.
-It has been so worth it.[bctt tweet="I was less interested in building my stash and more in getting good stuff that would last a while." username="loveofthread"]
+I started visiting local quilt shops and carefully selecting high-quality fabrics that truly appealed to me.
+I was less focused on building my stash and more interested in acquiring good materials that would last a while.
+It has been so worthwhile.

-Don’t Be So Quick to Give Away Your Talent
+Don't be so Quick to Give Away Your Talent

-It seems like my first several quilts got handed out like candy on Halloween.
+My first several quilts got handed out like candy on Halloween.

 Coworker had a baby?
 Quilt!

-Sister’s husband’s niece’s classmate getting married?
+Sister’s husband’s niece’s classmate is getting married?
 Quilt!

 Friend’s dog went a whole day without pooping in the house?
 Quilt!